mavrommatis/MATLAB/README.md

  y = f(x) + ε

 where f is the model function and ε are Gaussian errors, ε ~ N(0,Σ) with covariance matrix Σ. The function f can be either linear or nonlinear in x.
-In the case of Gaussian prior, we have
+The code allows for Gaussian prior distribution in the model parameters,

 x ~ N(x_p,C)